If you are eligible, you can apply for 30 hours free childcare now for an April start. You will receive a code if your application is successful.

 The Government is committed to give working parents of three and four-year-olds 30 hours of FREE childcare per week during term time.

 All 3 and 4-year-olds are currently entitled to 15 hours of FREE childcare a week (this is also extended to the most disadvantaged 2-year-olds).
-However, from September 2017 working parents* of 3 and 4-year-olds will be entitled to an additional 15 FREE hours of childcare - raising the entitlement to 30 hours during term time.
+However, all working parents* of 3 and 4-year-olds are now entitled to an additional 15 FREE hours of childcare - raising the entitlement to 30 hours during term time.

 The additional 15 hours of FREE childcare is available for families where both parents are working (or the sole parent is working in a sole parent family), and each parent earns a minimum of the equivalent of 16 hours a week at the national minimum or living wage, and earns less than £100,000 a year.

 *Eligibility for this additional FREE entitlement will include households where:

 - Both parents are working, or